 At first I just put the stems upside down right into the cream, but then I decided to remove the lavender flowers from the stems and chop them up into small pieces to release the lavender flavour.
 I also wanted small pieces of lavender scattered throughout my baked cake.
 Then I placed the jar into the fridge to rest overnight.

 The result was a delicious and light lavender flavoured cream, ready to be turned into cake!
 I bet this cream would be delicious in tea too…oh well for another day I guess!

 For the cake base I used my go-to vanilla Bundt cake recipe that I use for almost all of my flavoured cakes, like Strawberry Rhubarb, Earl Grey, and Peach, it’s such a great base.
 The cake is tender, but the best part is that I get to use my Bundt pans…I LOVE my Bundt pans and will bake with them any chance I get.
-This particular pan is the Nordic Ware Heritage Formed Bundt Pan and it’s one of my favourites because the soft edging always releases the cakes so nicely.
+This particular pan is the Nordic Ware Heritage Formed Bundt Pan (affiliate link) and it’s one of my favourites because the soft edging always releases the cakes so nicely.